xuestella03/WINTER25-CS326/lectures/L07_supervised_machine_learning_i/slides.md

 When is L2 regularization (Ridge) preferred over L1 regularization (Lasso)?

-A. When all features are assumed to be relevant.
+A. When all features are assumed to be relevant.<br>
 B. When some features are assumed to be irrelevant.

 </div>